-On 26 May 2021, the Court of The Hague orders Royal Dutch Shell (RDS) to reduce CO2 emissions to a net 45% by the end of 2030 compared to 2019 through the Group Policy of the Shell Group.1 The order of a national (Dutch) court demands that a global company (RDS) fulfills its obligations under the Paris Climate Agreement, although RDS was not a party in that agreement, and there is no legal equivalent in The Netherlands.
-What are the broader consequences of this order, also globally and for other companies and potentially also other jurisdictions?
+On 26 May 2021, the Court of The Hague orders Royal Dutch Shell (RDS) to reduce CO2 emissions to a net 45% by the end of 2030 compared to 2019 through the Group Policy of the Shell Group.1 In May 2021, the Court of The Hague ordered Royal Dutch Shell (RDS) to reduce CO2 emissions to a net 45% by the end of 2030.
+A national (Dutch) court order demands that a global company like RDS fulfill its obligations under the Paris Climate Agreement, even though RDS was not a party in that agreement, and there is no legal equivalent in The Netherlands.
+What are the broader consequences of this order, globally and for other companies and potentially in other jurisdictions?
 Investors will be affected, first as shareholders of and lenders to these companies, and secondly, what applies to companies like RDS will likely apply equally to institutional investors.

 The order was issued in a lawsuit brought by seven foundations and associations and more than 17,000 individual plaintiffs.
 According to the plaintiffs, RDS, as the policy-making head of the Shell group, is not doing enough, is acting unlawfully and must do more to reduce CO2 emissions.
 Plaintiffs demanded that CO2 emissions be reduced by 45% by 2030 compared to 2019 levels.
 The progress concerns the CO2 emissions of the Shell group itself and also those of its suppliers and customers.
 Therefore, the court concluded that RDS is obliged to ensure CO2 reduction of the Shell group, its suppliers and customers through the Shell Group's group policy.
 This follows from the unwritten standard of care applicable to RDS, which the court has filled in on the basis of the facts, broadly supported insights and internationally accepted standards (Dutch: ‘geldende ongeschreven zorgvuldigheidsnorm, die de rechtbank heeft ingevuld aan de hand van de feiten, breed gedragen inzichten en internationaal aanvaarde standaarden’).